-Pat Conroy is the bestselling author of nine books: The Boo, The Water is Wide, The Great Santini, The Lords of Discipline, The Prince of Tides, Beach Music, My Losing Season, The Pat Conroy Cookbook: Recipes of My Life and… More about Pat Conroy
+Pat Conroy was the author of eleven books, including The Water Is Wide, The Great Santini, The Lords of Discipline, The Prince of Tides, My Losing Season, and Beach Music before he died in March 2016 at the age of… More about Pat Conroy

 Dawn Marie Moss, a Teacher for Gwinnet County Public Schools, Atlanta, Talks About The Water Is Wide